maxiu1/vol_oled/README.md

 a display of 10 bars and a gap of 1 pixel between bars and a framerate of 20Hz is
 ```
-   sudo ./vol_oled -o 6 -b 10 -g 1 -f 20
+   sudo ./mpd_oled -o 6 -b 10 -g 1 -f 20
 ```
-For I2C OLEDs you may need to specify the I2C address, find this by running, e.g. 'sudo i2cdetect -y 1' and specify the address with vol_oled -a, e.g. 'vol_oled -o6 -a 3d ...'.
-If you have a reset pin connected, specify the GPIO number with vol_oled -r, e.g. 'vol_oled -o6 -r 24 ...'.
+For I2C OLEDs you may need to specify the I2C address, find this by running, e.g. 'sudo i2cdetect -y 1' and specify the address with mpd_oled -a, e.g. 'mpd_oled -o6 -a 3d ...'.
+If you have a reset pin connected, specify the GPIO number with mpd_oled -r, e.g. 'mpd_oled -o6 -r 24 ...'.
 (For, SPI
 OLEDs, edit display.cc to include your connection details, if this works out I will provide options for these parameters.)

-Once the display is working, edit the file vol_oled.service to include your OLED type number with the vol_oled command, and any other options.
+Once the display is working, edit the file mpd_oled.service to include your OLED type number with the mpd_oled command, and any other options.
 Then run
 ```
    sudo bash install.sh